misiektoja/lol_monitor/docs/configuration.md

 Email notifications need SMTP server details for the sending account.
 Add them to `lol_monitor.conf` or use the setup wizard.
 Setup checks the login without sending an email.
 To replace only the password, run `lol_monitor --set-smtp-password`.
 Password entry is hidden and preserves spaces.

+Every alert is sent as both HTML and plain text in one message.
+Mail clients that render HTML show the monitored player, the champion, the result and the values that changed in bold, with the player's own roster line marked.
+Clients that do not fall back to the plain text, which is unchanged.

 Send one test message to verify the settings:

 ```sh